team-refcode/refcode-docs/curriculum/03-sprint-homework.md

 ## Homework
 1. Post a screenshot of your computer to Slack.
 (2 minutes)
+1. Post a link to your website in the `#project-website-links` Slack channel.
-1. Sketching a design for your website and share on Slack.
+1. Sketching a design for your website and share with your study group on Slack.
 Try to make 3 or more variations to get started.
-1. Write a little about yourself in the "about.html" page.
+1. Create a `style.css` file that will contain all your CSS and add a link to it on your homepage.
+[Here's a review of what we did in class](https://glover.io/refcode-docs/modules/using-css-to-style-html/)
 1. Play the [Brainload](https://brentonstrine.github.io/brainload/) javascript game for 5 minutes.
 (5 mins)

 ## Self Learning